Do you have an AI faith?

 • Elon Musk and Mel Gibson did not go public to share how they “risked it all to follow Jesus”.

-Real faith is berean.
-Go, live – attend a real congregation with real people.
-Go to the source Study the Bible - personally and with a small group of committed believers.
-Not only will you be able to discern, you will have a kind of intelligence, not listed in Howard Garners study.
+Real faith is “Berean”.
+Go, “live” – attend a real congregation with real people.
+Go to the source: Study the Bible personally, and with a small group of committed believers.
+Not only will you be able to discern, you will have a kind of intelligence, not listed in Howard Garner’s study.
 You will have FI: Faith intelligence.
 And it’s real!

-No Comments
+3 Comments